 I don’t mind admitting I think about being prepared for emergencies.

 The general rule of thumb is to store one gallon of water per person per day.
 In an emergency situation, you should drink two quarts (half a gallon) of water a day – more if you’re in a hot climate, sick, pregnant, or a child.
 The other half gallon can then be used for hygiene (thanks in advance).

-One thing I wish is that everyone would have clean drinking water available in the eventuality of no power.
-There is a lot of peace of mind knowing you can run rain or stream water through your filter and still have pure, uncontaminated water to drink if the electrical grid is down for a length of time.
+You can run rain, pool or even stream water through your Berkey filters and still have pure, uncontaminated water to drink if the electrical grid is down for a length of time.